ameng10/forkcast/design/concepts/QuickCheckIns/implementation.md

     }

     if (Object.keys(updateDoc).length === 0) {
-      // No fields to update, return success as per spec return {};
+      // No fields to update, can be considered a success. return {};
     }